 Furthermore in October 2019 Wizz was presented with a life-time achievement award at the BBC Radio Two Folk Awards held at The Bridgewater Hall in Manchester.

-After more more than 60 years 'on the road' Wizz is now officially retired but most probably can still be persuaded to play a local gig, sometimes with his son Simeon on Sax, Flute and Harmonica."
+With a career now spanning more than 60 years Wizz is officially retired.
+Based in London he can still be tempted out for the odd localish gig, usually solo but sometimes with his Son Simeon on Sax, Flute and Harmonica."